TU is one of 19 National Centers of Academic Excellence in Cyber Operations

 Since September 2012, the program has funded 26 students (up to two-year scholarships that include full tuition, books, an approximately $22,000 annual stipend, travel assistance and health insurance) with the goal to develop qualified cybersecurity professionals who will join the state and federal workforce and secure the nation.

 The new grant aims to support 32 more highly qualified computer science professionals and develop a pathway between TU and the Community College of Baltimore County (CCBC).
 TU is partnering with James Braman and Fred Bartlett at CCBC.
 Braman is a former TU lecturer and graduated from Towson University with a doctorate in information technology.
+Bartlett also has TU roots, graduating in 2009 with a master’s degree in instructional design and technology.

 In addition, approximately 250K of the grant has been earmarked (under co-PIs Blair Taylor and Sidd Kaza) to host a Cyber Security Education Workshop in collaboration with the College of Cyber at the National Security Agency.
 The goal of the workshop is to bring together experts in cybersecurity with representatives from funding agencies, to discuss ways to strengthen and build upon ongoing cybersecurity education efforts.